-Having motivators for employees is important for any sort of business at many different angles, not only it brands the employer as the company to work for, but it also makes the staff motivated, passionate and loyal to the business.
+Having motivators for employees is important for any sort of business at many different angles.
+Not only does it brand you, as an employer, as the best company to work for, but it also makes your staff motivated, passionate and loyal to your business.

 1. Provide Meaningful and Challenging Work

-Improving the employee’s life may seem like a big task but if following the theory of Maslow’s Hierarchy of Needs, the manager or the business needs to be aware of a few simple things in the employees’ life, such as physiological needs, safety needs, belonging needs and most importantly self-esteem needs.
-To achieve this, the manager must make time to recognize the employee for their input into the company, encourage them, and provide support.
-This will allow the employee to – in theory – overtime, be happy.
+To achieve this, the manager must make time to recognise the employee as an individual for their input into the company, encourage them, and provide support.
+This will allow the employee to – in theory – be happy.

-Similar to the self-esteem needs, a company should promote or give recognition to employees based on performance.
-This will allow the employee to feel a sense of job security and also strive to do the best they can for a chance of progression within the business.
+Similar to self-esteem needs, a company should promote or give recognition to employees based on their performance.
+This will give the employee a sense of job security and further encourage them to strive to be the best they can be for a chance of progression or promotion within the business.

 4. Compensation & Benefits